apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 ---
 layout: post
 title: Is Bryce Harper a Good Investment for the Phillies? (part 1)
-subtitle: I'm biased so I asked that data
+subtitle: I'm biased so I asked the data
 tags: baseball, Sabermetrics
 published: true
 ---